 Camera manufacturers could incorporate pixel binning technology into mirrorless cameras and DSLRs, but it hasn’t been done to date.
 The closest technology to date is the Pixel Shift High Resolution modes seen in some cameras.
 In some cases it doesn’t increase the pixel count of the image but increases the quality through combining multiple images.
 In other instances the pixel count is increased, but not by the multiple of the number of images captured and combined.

 If fewer, but larger pixels are better, why do manufacturers make sensors with high pixel counts?

-If a 12MP sensor is proven capable like the that in the Sony A7S III or even the Nikon D300s of yesteryear, then a 12-megapixel sensor will serve you just fine.
+If a 12MP sensor is proven capable like that in the Sony A7S III or even the Nikon D300s of yesteryear, then a 12-megapixel sensor will serve you just fine.
 Provided you want to look at your images on a digital screen, that is.
 The issue is printing.
-If you want to print your images larger than A4 or A3, you will require more resolution
+If you want to print your images larger than A4 or A3, you will require more resolution.

 When 12-megapixel images are displayed on a smartphone screen, the resolution of those screens is often insufficient to see the entire image at full resolution.
 However, if you want to view an image from a 108MP camera such as Samsung’s in print, then the print size will be that much greater.
 A 12-megapixel image at 4621 x 2596 printed at 300ppi is 39.12 x 21.98 cm.
 A 108-megapixel image would be 13,865 x 7789 and print at 117.39 x 65.95cm.